MSIA/2021-msia423-chang-christina-project/README.md

 ```

 ## Running the app
-### 0. Set environment variables and connect to the VPN
-### 1. Acquire the data, land it in S3, and create the database
-### 2. Clean the data, create features, and build the model

 This section covers the fastest way to run the app.

 ### 0. Set environment variables and connect to the VPN